malaria-atlas-project/generic-mbg/README.rst

     mbg-validate module database-file burn pred-pts [options]

-The output format is likely to change in the future.
-For the time being, the output is simply a csv file containing a number of posterior predictive samples at the locations specified in the ``pred-pts`` file.
+mbg-validate produces a folder called ``name-validation``, ``name`` being the name of the database file.
+It populates this folder with two csv files called ``p-samps`` and ``n-samps`` containing posterior predictive samples of the probability of positivity and the number of individuals positive at each prediction location.

+It also writes three of the four MBG world validation panels into the folder as PDF's.

 Required arguments
 ------------------